• Skip to primary navigation

 Instructions

-• First off, de-beard and scrub the outside of the mussels (this will take about 15 mins) and leave to one side.
-In a large, deep pan, heat a glut of olive oil over a medium high heat and add the chopped chilli, ginger and garlic.
+• In a large, deep pan, heat the oil over a medium high heat and add the chopped chilli, ginger and garlic.
 Cook for around 5 mins until the ingredients start to soften, stir occasionally.

-• Add in the wine, lime juice and lemon grass and bring to the boil.
-When ready, add in the mussels and put a lid on the pan.
+• When ready, add in the mussels and put a lid on the pan.
 It will take about 3-4 mins for the mussels to cook.
-Once they are all open, drain them, but keep the juices.
+Once they are all open, remove them from the pot with a slotted spoon and set aside.

-• In a large pan, heat together the juices with the coconut milk, fish sauce and cilantro.
-Stir until the mixture has heated through.
-Add the mussels into the pan for a couple of minutes, gently stir them so that they are all coated with the Thai sauce.
+• Add the mussels in for a couple of minutes, gently stir them so that they are all coated with the Thai sauce.

 Notes